rounakbera/tba/README.md

 * `lib/`: library source code
 * `tutorial_game/`: game using library
 * `test_game/`: testing and data collection/analysis using library

-The library and tutorial game are compiled separately.
+* `rapidjson/` and `rapidxml/`: JSON and XML parsing libraries, respectively, largely used for testing purposes

+The library and tutorial game are compiled separately, as is the test program.
 To build, run `make` in each directory.
 Please make sure you have Clang 11 installed.

 I recommend using the clangd extension for debugging and intellisense on VS Code.
 With the current setup, errors still show up on clangd, but it largely works once you do an initial compilation.